Skip to main content

 • Use different keys for development and production

-• Rotate keys regularly (before the 90-day expiration)
+• Rotate credentials regularly (before expiration)

 • Monitor API usage for unexpected activity